-If your second-level appeal is denied and you are not satisfied with the decision of the second-level appeal (i.e., your "final adverse benefit determination"), you can initiate an external review.
+If your second-level appeal is denied and you are not satisfied with the decision of the second-level appeal, you can initiate an external review.
 Details about the process to appeal your claim and initiate an external review will be described in any notice of an adverse benefit determination and are also described below.
 External reviews are not available for decisions relating to eligibility.